JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 Comparing the observations with the simulations in Figure \ref{fig:MZ_redshift_sim}, we find the observed MZ relation and its weak evolution over $z=4-10$ are in good agreement particularly with \textsc{IllustrisTNG}, \textsc{FirstLight}, and \textsc{FLARES} in the mass range of \Mstar\ $=10^{8}-10^{9.5}$\,\Msun.
 Notably, the slope of the MZ-relation found in the \textsc{IllustrisTNG} results is likely coincide with the observations.
-On the other hand, the simulations of \textsc{FIRE} and \textsc{Astraeus} are generally suggested to under-predict metallicities except for some metal-poor galaxies such as ERO\_04590.
-This is probably due to their implementation of feedbacks, i.e., galaxies eject too many metals from galaxies and/or accreting gas is too efficient in lowering the metal contents in galaxies \citep{ma2016_MZR, ucci2021}.
-Finally, we note that the average metallicity measured for low-mass galaxies below \Mstar\ $<10^{8}$\,\Msun\ is slightly higher than the existing predictions by $\gtrsim 0.2$\,dex.
+On the other hand, the simulations of \textsc{FIRE} and \textsc{Astraeus} are generally suggested to under-predict metallicities except for some metal-poor galaxies such as ERO\_04590 found in the highest-redshift bin at $z>8$.
+That is probably due to their implementation of feedbacks, i.e., galaxies eject too many metals from galaxies and/or accreting gas is too efficient in lowering the metal contents in galaxies \citep{ma2016_MZR, ucci2021}.
+Finally, we note that the average metallicity measured for low-mass galaxies below \Mstar\ $<10^{8}$\,\Msun\ can be slightly higher than the existing predictions by $\sim 0.2$\,dex.
 It is thus necessary to increase the sample size to determine the MZ relation in the low-mass end as well as to extend the theoretical predictions such as \textsc{IllustrisTNG} towards lower-mass to conclude the consistency and to better-understand the early chemical enrichment in the low-mass systems at high-redshift.